sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/phabricator.md

 Site admins can associate Git repositories on [Phabricator](https://phabricator.org) with Sourcegraph so that users can jump to the Phabricator repository from Sourcegraph and use the [Phabricator extension](#native-extension) and [browser extension](../../integration/browser_extension.md) with Phabricator.

-> NOTE: Sourcegraph does not support mirroring Phabricator repositories (as it does for repositories on other code hosts).
-For customers using Phabricator as their code host, each repository will need to be manually added using its clone URL as an "other"-type service in Sourcegraph to keep code synced and up-to-date.
-This is in addition to adding Phabricator as outlined here in order to power the integration.
+>NOTE: This Phabricator integration does not support listing and mirroring Phabricator repositories (as it does for repositories on other code hosts).
+It is intended for use when your repositories are hosted somewhere else (such as GitHub), and Phabricator mirrors repositories from that code host.
+If your repositories are hosted on Phabricator, you must follow the steps in "[Other Git repository hosts](other.md)" to add the repositories so that they are mirrored to Sourcegraph in addition to the steps outlined here to power the integration.
+Sourcegraph does not currently support using the repository permissions you've set in Phabricator for repositories hosted on Phabricator.

 To connect Phabricator to Sourcegraph: